To book a visit to see this exhibition, please take a look at the guidelines and acknowledgement page:

 In order to cover the huge amount of works omitted from our previous exhibition, we switch our focus to cherry blossoms and boats on water for our new exhibition.
 We are also examining Hiroshige’s final years, which is characterized by the use of tall portrait layout in landscape paintings.
 Linear perspectives and the expression of depth and distance are the keys to unfold the visual wealth of Hiroshige’s late pieces.

 A masterpiece of this period, consisting of a trio of triptychs known as, Snow, Moon, and Flower (1857) is on display, along with pieces from the series Famous Views of the Sixty-odd Provinces (1853–56).

 The artworks on display are reproductions, not off-set prints from photography, but are re-carved and hand-printed in the traditional method based on historical research.
 We also display jigsaw puzzles of Hiroshige prints.
 During the course of quarantine each small piece of these puzzles has drawn our attention to the details of the artwork; as well, each assembly clarified the composition.
 Enjoy the urban splendour and excitement of Edo and the natural phenomenon of Japan in meticulously sophisticated woodblock prints.

 Gallery Hours: 11:30 AM to 1:30 PM • 2:30 PM to 4:30 PM

-*Due to COVID-19 precautions, we are limiting visitation to 4 timeslots per day, 2 days per week.
+*Due to COVID-19 precautions, we are limiting visitation to 4 timeslots per day, 2 days per week (with the exception of 2 Saturdays every month).
 Book your visit here.